 You should identify two (2) individuals who are best able to articulate your ability to succeed in graduate school.
 Once you have access to the Graduate Admission Document Upload (GADU) system (after completing ApplyTexas) you will be asked to provide the name and email address of the two individuals who are going to author your recommendation letters.
 These individuals will receive an email from the GADU system along with instructions on how to submit their letter on your behalf.
 While you will never see the letters, you will be notified when each letters has been submitted.

 Two essays are required of each applicant.
 A personal statement–sometimes referred to as a cover letter or "statement of purpose"–may be submitted as your third essay, however, this third essay component is optional.

 Click here for a printer-friendly version of the essay topics.

-You must submit a current, detailed resume describing work experience, extracurricular and community activities, honors and achievements.
-Your resume should be uploaded electronically here.
+You must submit a current resume describing your work experience, education, extracurricular and community activities, skills, honors and achievements.

 International applicants may have additional requirements in addition to the steps listed above.
 Please visit the International Students page of our website for more information.

 If you are accepted to the McCoy MBA, MAcy, MSAIT or MHSRM program you will be required to attend the McCoy Graduate Bootcamp.
 This one-day event is held the Saturday before the first week of classes, and is mandatory.

 Once you complete the ApplyTexas form (including the required fee) you will receive a confirmation email from the Texas State Graduate College.
 This happens within 24-48 hours.
 This email will provide you with your application number and a link to the Graduate Application Document Upload (GADU) system.